robenkleene/audio-references/logic-pro/logic-pro.md

 - `[` / `]`: Next and previous preset

+## Mixer

+If the Solo button `s` has a red line through it that means it's in solo safe mode, to turn that off `⌃click` it.

 ## ReWire

 - **Playback Mode**: Less CPU, use when not playing an instrument over ReWire (e.g., when you're only using audio routing).